 As we discussed, gravity plays an important role in acid reflux management—it helps keep acid from refluxing by keeping it in the stomach until it’s dissolved.
 However, when you lie down, gravity can no longer assist, which is why elevating your torso while you sleep can be effective.
 Likewise, the natural curvature of your esophagus is in a better position to suppress acid when you’re lying on your left side than on your right.
 When combined, this posture can improve acid reflux symptoms at night, and as a result, reduce the likelihood that you’ll end up choking on acid reflux while sleeping.
 But how do you achieve this position in a comfortable, effective way?

 Meet MedCline’s Reflux Relief System, a clinically proven device designed to minimize nighttime heartburn and improve the quality and comfort of your sleep.
-Our three-part system uses a therapeutic body pillow, insert pillow, and an advanced positioning wedge, to mimic the physician-recommended posture for sleeping with acid reflux, offering natural relief from symptoms.
+Our three-part system uses a therapeutic body pillow, insert pillow, and an reflux relief wedge, to mimic the physician-recommended posture for sleeping with acid reflux, offering natural relief from symptoms.

 Not only has our patented product been clinically proven in seven studies, but 93% of our users report a reduction in nighttime acid reflux.
 View our FAQ page to learn more about how MedCline works, FSA/HSA plan coverage, and more.